Policies and Procedures

 An international student receiving Franklin & Marshall financial aid who does not return to campus in the semester immediately following a semester or year-long off-campus study experience, is required to reimburse the College for the institutional aid received during the off-campus study period of time.

 Outside Scholarships: Outside scholarships awarded to F&M students will benefit students to the greatest extent possible.
 Outside scholarship awards will be added on top of a student's financial aid award package, dollar by dollar, up to meeting full Federal aid eligibility - the maximum limit of all financial aid awards that a student may receive from any source.
 Should any outside scholarship dollars exceed a student's maximum Federal aid eligibility, the College will not reduce its own institutional grant aid that has already been awarded until total gift aid reaches the student's Cost of Attendance.

-After reducing all eligible, awarded self-help aid, any remaining outside scholarship amount in excess will not reduce Franklin & Marshall grant.
+After reducing all eligible, awarded self-help aid, any remaining outside scholarship amount in excess will reduce Franklin & Marshall grant.

 Students must notify the Office of Financial Aid upon receipt of all outside scholarships/awards.
 The College strongly encourages students to pursue outside scholarships.
 Information on potential sources of outside funding can be found in most high school guidance offices or on websites such as www.fastweb.com.

 Organizations awarding Outside Scholarships to F&M students are advised to make checks payable to Franklin & Marshall College with the student's name listed in the check memo and send to the Business Office/Cashier.
-This serves students better than making the check payable to the student; as doing so will require the student to report the check amount as untaxed income in the subsequent year's financial aid application(s).
+This serves students better than making the check payable to the student; as doing so will require the student to report the check amount as untaxed income on the financial aid application(s).